 Place the rest of the compost around your plants’ roots and press it down gently.
 If you’re using fertiliser pellets, put these in the compost now and water the basket generously.

-How to look after your basket
+How to look after your Hanging Basket

 - Check the moisture content of your baskets’ soil regularly – every day in Summer and less frequently in Winter.
 The soil should be kept moist with light watering – try to avoid watering the surface of the plant to prevent fungal diseases from establishing